tamucc-comp-bio/classroom_repo_2024/.github/ISSUE_TEMPLATE/lecture_issue.md

 Lecture URL: <For example, `https://github.com/tamucc-comp-bio/classroom_repo_2024/blob/master/lectures/lecture01.md`>

 ### Which section of the lecture are you working on?
-Section title: <Insert the name of the collapasable section>
+Section title: <Insert the name of the collapasible section>
-Slide title: <Insert the name of the "slide" - typically this is the heading just below a line seperator>
+Slide title: <Insert the name of the "slide" - typically this is the heading just below a line separator>

 ### Describe the Issue
 A clear and concise description of the problem.